mozilla/mozmlops/README.md

 3. `python -m pip install poetry`
 4. `poetry install`

+## Running tests

+Run `pytest` from the top-level directory to run the unit tests.

+You can run the integration tests with `pytest -m integration`.

 ## Usage

 An example import line (in fact, the only one currently implemented) would be: